-Humanities Mentored Experience Grants Spring/Summer 2020
+Humanities Mentored Experience Grants

 H-MEGs support research with the following characteristics:

 Funded projects will show how the mentoring process will foster meaningful learning outcomes for the students involved.
-Projects will typically involve multiple students over an extend period (beyond the scope of a typical classroom experience).
+Projects will typically involve multiple students over an extended period (beyond the scope of a typical classroom experience).

 Funded projects will reflect faculty research interests.
 The project should contribute meaningfully to the participating faculty’s research agenda even as it fosters a strong mentoring environment for students.